Haozhan

 A practical London pick, not a destination splurge

 Haozhan works well for diners who want a simple decision in London: a casual dress code and hours that run daily, with Monday to Saturday listed from 12:00 PM to 10:45 PM and Sunday from 11:00 AM to 9:45 PM.
-The verified record here does not include a published price tier, awards, chef detail, cuisine type, or signature dishes, so it is a weaker choice for diners trying to justify a special trip around those specifics.
+The record here does not include a published price tier, awards, chef detail, cuisine type, or signature dishes, so it is a weaker choice for diners trying to justify a special trip around those specifics.
 That does not make it a bad choice; it means the value case is practical rather than prestige-led.

 The safer read is conservative: choose Haozhan when convenience and schedule fit are the point, not when the meal needs to be planned around a documented menu format or particular dish.
-Without verified dish, service-style, or off-premise details, keep the plan simple and check directly with the venue for anything that matters to the group.
+Without dish, service-style, or off-premise details, keep the plan simple and check directly with the venue for anything that matters to the group.

 Who should choose it over other options